Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in Omaha or Kansas City; private network extensions are available.
+Direct Cloud On-Ramps0 — as of September 2025Nearest hubs are Kansas City and Omaha; private connectivity is available.

-Tax IncentivesYesIncludes a significant sales tax exemption specifically for data center equipment purchases.
+Tax IncentivesYesIncludes a sales tax exemption for data center equipment.

 Network & Connectivity Ecosystem

-• Direct Cloud On-Ramps: There are no public cloud on-ramps within Lincoln as of September 2025.
-Businesses connect to cloud providers via private network links or dedicated waves to major hubs like Kansas City or Omaha.
+Direct Cloud On-Ramps: There are no direct, dedicated cloud on-ramps within Lincoln data centers, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the nearest network hubs in Kansas City or Omaha through private network interconnects and wavelength services.

-• Bare Metal: Bare metal server options are available, providing dedicated compute for performance-sensitive workloads.
-Providers like ColoCrossing offer services in the region.
+Bare Metal: Bare metal server options are available in the region, providing on-demand compute for latency-sensitive applications.
+Providers like ColoCrossing offer dedicated server solutions accessible from Lincoln.

 Power Analysis

-Nebraska's power infrastructure is a key advantage, offering both competitive pricing and high reliability.
+Nebraska's power infrastructure is a key advantage for data center operators, offering stability and a favorable cost structure.

 Market Access, Business & Tax Climate

-Lincoln combines a business-friendly environment with strategic access to the central United States.
+Lincoln offers a business-friendly environment with strategic access to key regional markets.

-• Tax Advantage For Data Centers: Nebraska offers a valuable sales tax exemption on computer systems, software, and equipment used in a data center.
-This incentive directly reduces the significant capital investment required for new builds or large-scale hardware refreshes.
+Tax Advantage For Data Centers: Nebraska provides a significant sales tax exemption on computer systems, software, and equipment purchased for a data center.
+This incentive directly reduces the capital expenditure required to build out or refresh IT infrastructure.

 Natural Disaster Risk